the-nazes-organization/bot-signal/README.md

 ## How does it work?

 Bot signal is compose of 3 main parts:
-- api	: the api that will be used to start and stop the bot
+- api : the api that will be used to start and stop the bot and the signal-cli
 - bot : the bot that will be used to send and receive messages
-- command: the command that will be used to add command to the bot
+- commands : the command that will be used to add command to the bot

 The bot is deploy on GCP and use the [signal-cli](https://github.com/AsamK/signal-cli) to send and receive messages.